-Connections of axons (or nerve fibers) between the sections of the brain look more like a “chess board” than a “ball” or a “plate of spaghetti”, claims a recent study, which did a detailed imaging of the brain wiring.
+The connections of axons (or nerve fibers) between the sections of the brain look more like a “chessboard” than a “ball” or a “plate of spaghetti”, claims a recent study, which did detailed imaging of the neural structure of the human brain.

 Using the latest techniques of recording the flow of water molecules in the brain, scientists revealed a simple and almost geometric architecture of the nerve fiber net, which has been nominated “the most complex thing in the known universe.”